manpagez: man pages & more

 for SQL commands is carried out as though the named role were the one

-a member of.
-(If the session user is a superuser, any role can be
+with the SET option.
+(If the session user is a superuser, any role can

-The SESSION and LOCAL modifiers act the same as for the regular SET(7)
+The SESSION and LOCAL modifiers act the same as for the regular SET

 command.

-The NONE and RESET forms reset the current user identifier to be the
+SET ROLE NONE sets the current user identifier to the current session

-current session user identifier.
-These forms can be executed by any
+to the current session user identifier.
+These forms can be executed by

 NOTES